dseguin/kana-edit/README.md

 ```
 > git clone https://github.com/dseguin/kana-edit.git
 ```
 or simply download and extract the <a href="https://github.com/dseguin/kana-edit/archive/master.zip">latest version of the repo</a>.

+### Visual Studio 2015
+Open `MSVC15/Solution_kanaedit.sln` with the Visual Studio IDE.
+Select your target and select `build`.
+VS should automatically pull the necessary sfml libraries through NuGet.

+You'll find kanaedit.exe and the sfml libraries in the Release or Debug folder (whatever target you chose).
+Copy/move them to wherever you like.

+### Command line
-Make sure you also have the appropriate <a href="http://www.sfml-dev.org/download.php">SFML libraries</a>.
+Make sure you have the appropriate <a href="http://www.sfml-dev.org/download.php">SFML libraries</a>.

-Next, unzip the .zip files in the `resources` folder and move them to the `include` folder.
+Next, run `unzip_headers.bat` in the `MSVC15` folder to extract the font headers.
 Open a command prompt through your IDE to have the appropriate variables set.
 Change your directory to where you extracted or cloned the kana-edit repo:
 ```
 > cd path/to/kana-edit
 ```